 This assessment evaluates contaminants that may enter the water drawn directly from the well.
 The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the BPH has determined may present a concern to public health.
 The water withdrawn from the well is currently disinfected prior to distribution.
 Periodic analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment have consistently yielded values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
 Drinking water that meets MCL standards is associated with little or no health risk and is considered safe.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.
-All nitrate results were below detection limits.
+There was a peak nitrate level of 13.90 mg/l in 1994.
+The next highest value is 4.35 mg/l.
 The MCL for nitrate is 10mg/l.
 Nitrates occur generally from fertilizer and are found in sewage and wastes from human and/or farm animals.
-In 1994 two VOC's were detected below the MCL.
-Iron and sodium levels are somewhat elevated.
-Trihalomethanes, a secondary product resulting from chlorination, were found in 1998.
+Sodium, sulfate, iron and manganese have all reported sporadic elevated values.
+In 1994 there was a measurable result for the VOC carbon tetrachloride.
+Trihalomethanes, a secondary product related to chlorination, has been detected in the finished water.